CNA Exam and Certification Indiana

 Graduate Nurse – Not Taken the State Board Exam

-If you graduated from a nursing program within the past 24 months, you must apply for the written portion of the test.
+If you graduated from a nursing program within the past 24 months, you may apply for the written portion of the test.
 Submit the application with sections I and IV completed and an official transcript of your credits to Ivy Tech.
 You must have a grade C or better in the Fundamentals of Nursing.

 Graduate Nurse – Did Not Pass the State Board Exam